 Effect on Value

-A rare or scarce coin that has beautiful toning on it can reach astronomical values when sold.
-Since beauty is in the eye of the beholder, it is very difficult to predict with certainty the effect toning will have on the final value of a coin.
+The coin market for toned coins is hot.
+The more vivid the colors and the more variety of different hues on a coin will increase its value.
+This can make a seemingly ordinary, low-value coin a rare collectible.
+A rare or scarce coin with beautiful toning can reach astronomical values when sold.
+Since beauty is in the eye of the beholder, it is tough to predict with certainty the effect toning will have on the final value of a coin.

 Also Known As

-Rainbow toned coin, Monster Toned
+- Rainbow toned